JoshuaScherer1996/unity_pathway_lab_ui/README.md

-# Unity Pathway Junior Programmer Lab - Basic Gameplay Primitives
+# Unity Pathway Junior Programmer Lab - Implement Player Control

-This repository contains the second lab from the Unity Pathway "Junior Programmer".
-The goal is to understand and implement the concept of basic gameplay using primitives as prototypes.
-You can check out the GDD for the first lab [here](https://docs.google.com/document/d/1yenwr35-q2WQPTvgHoq7PtzHBvSdxucY0BAQF1sInms/edit?usp=sharing).
+This repository contains the third lab from the Unity Pathway "Junior Programmer".
+The goal is to implement player control in this basic prototype.
+You can check out the result for the second lab [here](https://github.com/JoshuaScherer1996/unity_pathway_lab_primitives).

-## Topics covered
-* Prototyping
-* Materials
-* Primitives
-* 3D Objects
-* Exporting Packages